 Georgia probably safest country to travel after Coronavirus

-Georgia has promised to be one the first countries to open borders for international travelers, from 01.07.2020.
+Georgia has opened borders for the second time for international travelers, from 01.02.2021.
 For particular moments are happening negotiations between airline companies and country leaders.

 A small country on the east coast of the Black sea, at the heart of the great Caucasus range.
 Let’s take a look for the reasons why it’s a good idea to travel in Georgia after lockdown:

 Why is it safe to travel in Georgia?

 It’s hard to say anything in the middle of the battle yet, but so far Georgia has been doing quite well in fighting against coronavirus.
 The government has acted fast from the country’s very first case of coronavirus and taken effective measures timely ever since.
 Flights were suspended and proactive border checks have been introduced pretty successfully, as they were able to quarantine arrived people with a history of interaction with diseased ones.

 The world hasn’t seen such hard times for a long time, scary to think of how things can develop, but out of all countries, nowadays it feels safe to live in Georgia.
 Nighttime curfew has been introduced, and public transport suspended on weekends.
 It might not be the end yet, but we have managed the first 2 waves well.
 Witnessing how far the doctors can go to save their citizens, authorities taking fast decisive actions to postpone the outbreak and a highly conscious population, is just profound.
 It makes us only believe that it will be done everything further on too to keep us safe and healthy.
 So that’s another vote for traveling safely in Georgia after coronavirus!